How to Match Your Qualifications to a Job

 Ask for Advice

 Once you have assembled a detailed list of the qualifications for your target job, review each item on the list and try to think of how you might prove that you possess that asset.
-Write a sentence about as many of the qualifications as possible detailing how you used that skill or exhibited that quality in a work, volunteer, academic or co-curricular role.
+Write a sentence about as many of the qualifications as possible, detailing how you used that skill or exhibited that quality in a work, volunteer, academic, or co-curricular role.

 Prioritize Your Qualifications in Your Cover Letter

-For example, for a bank teller job, you might say "my strong mathematics skills, customer service orientation, attentiveness to detail and ability to work with precision make this job an excellent fit for me.
+My strong mathematics skills, customer service orientation, attentiveness to detail, and ability to work with precision make this job an excellent fit for me.

-Review Your Resume
+Review and Tweak Your Resume

-If a candidate has experiences which fit those categories, then they might have headings like "Writing Experience" and "Event Planning Experience" and place the related experiences in those sections of the resume.
+If a candidate has experience that fits those categories, then they might create headings like "Writing Experience" and "Event Planning Experience," and place the related experiences in those sections of the resume.

-During Job Interviews
+How to Mention Your Qualifications During Job Interviews